pedronauck/yarn-workspaces-example/README.md

 $ yarn start
 ```

 First, Yarn will hoist dependencies in the project root, after that you can link your packages among then and running without publish.
-Will you see in the `package.json` of `b` package that depends of `a` package and works great without any `./node_modules` folder inside it.
+You'll see in the `package.json` of `b` package that depends of `a` package and works great without any `./node_modules` folder inside it.

 Workspaces are a great alternative for some monorepo tools and in the near future can be a better solution!